 shun cold, dark streets,

 … False Gods”

 For the last verse I channel my inner Robby and throw myself writhing on the floor, screaming out the lyrics.
-What the hell, I can tell Doug doesn’t like my music.
+What the hell, I can tell Doug hates my music.
 I might as well go out on my own song.
 The kids lap it up.
-No more trashing, as they crowd in front of the stage, watching me writhe.
+No more thrashing, as they crowd in front of the stage, watching me writhe.
 A nail catches the back of my briefs, giving me a full wedgie.
 Naturally that gets me hard.
 At the end of the song, I jump up, grab my balls and tell everyone to leave.
 I herd them toward the front of the house, thumping Joan and Jimmy several times with my hard dick.
-Once outside, I slam the door and make sure it’s locked.
+Once outside, I slam the door and make sure it is locked.